Most Influential Directors in Film History and Their Masterpieces.by lucasmoorehead23 | created - 01 Feb 2013 | updated - 02 May 2015 | Public

 Director | El Cid

 Anthony Mann was born on June 30, 1906 in San Diego, California, USA as Emil Anton Bundesmann.
-He was a director and producer, known for El Cid (1961), Men in War (1957) and The Glenn Miller Story (1954).
+He was a director and writer, known for El Cid (1961), Men in War (1957) and The Glenn Miller Story (1954).
 He was married to Anna; 1 child Nicholas Anthony Mann, Sara Montiel and Mildred Mann.
-He died ...
+He died on...

 11-6.
 Winchester 73, Raw Deal, The Man From Laramie, Bend of the River, Man of the West, The Naked Spur, The Far Country, T-Men, El Cid, The Glenn Miller Story, Men In War.
 Noteworthy: Fall of the Roman Empire, The Furies, Side Street.